jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 - Scaling action occurs -> Default CD in effect?
     - Yes -> Ignore.
     - No -> Launch or terminate instance.

-## ASG - Auto Scaling

-- We may attach a Scaling Policy to the ASG; if we do not have one, create a new Policy.

-- When creatin the Scaling Policy, we choose:

-     - Scaling Type (Target Tracking Scaling, Simple, Step).
-     - Metric Type.
-     - Value.

-- Say, you have creates a Scaling Policy with CPU-Utilization.

-- Then, CloudWatch will set up alarms to notify ASG whenever CPU-Utilization goes above the target or below the target.